maxmilin83/bytetrack/README.md

 - Carbohydrates
 - Fat

 Users can log meals, set calorie targets, and monitor progress toward dietary goals.
 The app integrates with **OpenAI's GPT-4** to analyze food images and return structured nutritional data in JSON format.
-It also supports manual entries, meal deletion, and resetting the analysis state.
+It also supports manual entries and meal deletion.

 ---